BR19-gh/online-store-billing-system/README.md

 ```

-and if there's no name for the store it will return:
+and if there's no number for the store it will return:

 ```json